scullyio/scully/docs/plugins.md

 ## Register Plugin

-The `registerPlugin` is the method created for add new plugins to scully.
+The `registerPlugin` is the method created to add new plugins to scully.
 This method has 4 parameters:

 - type
 - name